streetpea/chiaki-ng/docs/updates/done.md

 ## [Experimental] Enabled Haptics for Steam Deck and DualSense controller + adaptive Triggers for DualSense

-Haptics enabled for PlayStation 5 thanks to [Johannes Baiter](https://github.com/jbaiter).
+Haptics enabled for PlayStation 5 thanks to [Johannes Baiter](https://github.com/jbaiter){target="_blank" rel="noopener"}.
 You can use a USB connected DualSense for haptics and adaptive triggers or a bluetooth connected DualSense for just adaptive triggers.
 To use these features for the DualSense in game mode, please disable Steam Input for the DualSense controller following the "Turning off Steam Input" tab in [this section](../setup/controlling.md#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.[^2].

 I have also added the capability to play the haptics via the Steam Deck controller using the native interface I added.
 Since these features are experimental, you need to opt-in via a checkbox in the GUI.